 This is the primary reason we so highly recommend attending as many modular courses as you are able to.
 The bonds of friendship and fellowship that are developed can provide a lifetime of encouragement.
 We plan to provide 2 credit hour courses for our modules whenever possible, this way students can attend without missing an entire week of work.
-We have begun to implement quarterly student/teacher forums that will enable students to interact with each other as well as their professors with greater ease.
+We also require student/teacher forums that will enable students to interact with each other as well as their professors with greater ease.
 More ideas are on the horizon, please take advantage of all you can....